github-aws-runners/terraform-aws-github-runner/README.md

 ## Overview

-The process of scaling runners on demand starts by registering a GitHub App which delivers via a webhook a check run event to the API Gateway.
+The process of scaling runners on demand starts by registering a GitHub App which delivers via a webhook a [check run event](https://developer.github.com/v3/activity/events/types/#checkrunevent) to the API Gateway.
 The Gateway triggers a Lambda which will verify the signature and filter for queued build events.
 Accepted events are posted on a queue.
 Messages on this queue will be delayed for x seconds to give available runners the time to start a build.

 In case the build is not started yet, and no limits are reach.
-The lambda requests a registration token for a new runner at GitHub, stores the token in SSM and starts an EC2 instance via a launch template.
-The EC2 instances installs the required software via a `user_data` script, fetch and delete the registration token from SSM.
+The lambda requests a registration token for a new runner at GitHub, stores the token in SSM parameter store and starts an EC2 instance via a launch template.
+The EC2 instances installs the required software via a [`user_data`](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) script, fetch and delete the registration token from SSM.

 Scaling down the runners is at the moment brute forced, every x minutes a Lambda is checking if a runner (instance) is not busy.
 In case the runner is not busy it will be removed from GitHub and AWS.
 At the moment there seems no other option to scale down more smooth.